The Voice (American TV series) season 20: Coaches and hosts

 On November 17, 2020, NBC announced there would be a change in the coaches for this season.
 Blake Shelton returning for his twentieth season, Kelly Clarkson for her seventh, and John Legend for his fifth.
 However, Gwen Stefani did not return, allowing the return of Nick Jonas after a one-season hiatus, marking his second season as a coach on the show.

 This season's advisors for the Battles are: Dan + Shay for Team Blake, Luis Fonsi for Team Kelly, Brandy for Team Legend, and Darren Criss for Team Nick.
-However, Clarkson was not present for the battles round.
-Filling in for her during that round was season 15 "Comeback Stage" coach, Kelsea Ballerini.
-Knockouts Mega Mentor for all coaches is Snoop Dogg.
+However, Clarkson was not present for the battles round; filling in for her during that round was season 15 "Comeback Stage" coach, Kelsea Ballerini.

+The Knockouts Mega Mentor for all coaches is Snoop Dogg.